-These Korean Ginseng Loose Roots comes in one herb kit (which contains approx. 500 grams and should last about 90-120 days); it is available in either the raw form or powdered.
+These Korean Ginseng Loose Roots come in one herb kit of 11-12 roots (each root weighs about 50 grams with the total herb kit weight at 500 grams and it should last about 90-120 days); it is available in either the raw form or powdered.

-The preferred method of preparation for this herb is the medicinal wine (yao jiu), although, when powdered it can be used to make pills, capsules, or simply add the powder to juice or a smoothie and drink like you would a power-shake.
+The preferred method of preparation for this herb is the medicinal wine (yao jiu), although, many prefer to cook their roots in a Chinese Cooker and drink the ginseng tea.
+The roots can also be powdered and used to make pills, capsules, or simply add the powder to juice or a smoothie and drink like you would a power-shake.

 Please use the above "Add-on" button to make your choice.